Yana Mintoff: Career

 Having returned to Malta to tend to her ailing father, Mintoff addressed the Maltese Labour Party's General Conference of 2012.
 She was a candidate in the 2013 Maltese general election, but failed to get elected to the House of Representatives.

 Family

 Mintoff's first husband was Geoff Mainwaring.
-She married David P. Bland in 1991.
-Her children are Cetta S. Mainwaring and Daniel X. Mainwaring.
+Her second husband was David P. Bland whom she married in 1991.

-After the couple separated, Mintoff formed a relationship with a younger man from Romania, Gheorghe Popa.
-On 24 October 2016, Popa became suspicious that she may have been dating another man, which led to a fight involving knives at the family residence in Tarxien.
-Her son, Daniel Mainwaring, intervened to stop the fight from escalating.
-As Mintoff and her son went to seek medical attention, Popa allegedly set the house on fire which lead to severe structural damage to the property.
-The 39-year-old Romanian was found in the vicinity after a man hunt, soaked in blood.
+After the couple separated, Mintoff formed a relationship with Gheorghe Popa.